Vsimpro/vs1m.pro/vs1m.pro/content/posts/every-second-counts.md

 In games of incomplete information (poker, counter-strike, cybersecurity) it's your task as a player to not only keep your information exposure to a minimum, but to try and gain information where possible.

 Playing these games is exciting.
-What simple things can we use to gain knowledge, and how could we leverage them?
+What simple things can we use to gain knowledge, and how could we leverage that?
 When it comes to hacking, we always think about new clever ways to exploit systems.
 Do we leverage _every_ piece of information we have to the fullest?
 For example, how long things take?

 ## What are time-based sidechannel attacks? {#introduction}